mrRobot62/Arduino-logging-library/README.md

 * %u	display as unsigned long value
 * %x	display as hexadecimal value
 * %X	display as hexadecimal value prefixed by `0x` and leading zeros
 * %b	display as binary number
 * %B	display as binary number, prefixed by `0b`
 * %t	display as boolean value "t" or "f"
 * %T	display as boolean value "true" or "false"
 * %D,%F display as double value
-* %p    display a  printable object.
+* %p    display a  printable object
 ```

  Newlines can be added using the CR keyword or by using the `...ln` version of each of the log functions.
 The difference when using the `...ln` is that the newline is placed after suffix, and only a single newline can be added.